 It’s easy to get caught up in the behaviors of eating disorders.
 We can obsess over a child’s eating patterns, exercise, and body weight.
 But the real thing we need to be looking at is their thought patterns because their thoughts underlie the behaviors.
 We think it’s food and weight that drives eating disorders.
 But in fact it’s these 10 cognitive distortions that drive eating disorders.

 1. All-or-nothing Thinking

 Eating disorders are based on the concept that food and weight are black and white issues.
-For example, we think “I’m fat” if we have even an ounce of fat on our bodies, despite the fact that we must have some fat in order to be alive.
-We think “I ate too much” if we have stomach feedback, even though feelings of fullness and satiety are perfectly natural biological feedback.
+For example, we think “I’m fat” if we have even an ounce of fat on our bodies.
+This is despite the fact that we must have some fat in order to be alive.
+We think “I ate too much” if we have stomach feedback.
+But feelings of fullness and satiety are perfectly natural biological feedback.
 We think “sugar is bad” even though sugar is just a food and is part of a normal diet.

-For example, we think “I always overeat, and that’s why I’m fat” even if we barely eat anything most of the time and then, to compensate, occasionally binge eat.
+For example, we think “I always overeat, and that’s why I’m fat.”
+This is even if we barely eat anything most of the time and then, to compensate, occasionally binge eat.
 If we fail to meet an arbitrary weight goal, we think “I’m never going to lose weight and will be lonely and miserable my whole life.”
-This overgeneralization feels like the absolute truth, despite the fact that many people may tell us in specific terms that we are incorrect.
+Overgeneralization feels like the absolute truth.
+This is despite the fact that many people may tell us in specific terms that we are incorrect.

 3. Mental Filter

-This is seen in body dysmorphia, in which we literally see our bodies in a way that they do not exist.
+This is seen in body dysmorphia, which commonly occurs with eating disorders.
+We literally see our bodies in a way that they do not exist.
 We may see bulges and bumps that are not there to any but our own eyes.
-Over time, we find it almost impossible to view ourselves in any other way, even when others objectively and authoritatively tell us that we are incorrect.
+Over time, we find it almost impossible to view ourselves in any other way.
+This happens even when others objectively and authoritatively tell us that we are incorrect.

 4. Disqualifying the positive

 For example, if someone tells us we look nice, we may say we gained weight.
 If someone tells us we’ve lost weight, we may say that it’s not enough – we still have more to go.
 If someone tells us we are a healthy eater, we tell them we are far from perfect and need to be better.

 5. Jumping to conclusions

-Our mind-reading efforts are almost limitless – we will read the minds of people who are actually not even aware of our presence, and obsess about what a man who passed us in a hallway was thinking about us even when he actually had no thoughts about us at all!
+Our mind-reading efforts are almost limitless.
+We will read the minds of people who are actually not even aware of our presence.
+And we can obsess about what a man who passed us in a hallway was thinking about us even when he actually had no thoughts about us at all!
 Sometimes we take our mind-reading to epic proportions and confront people about their supposed thoughts with no evidence.

 6. Magnification and Minimization

 At that point, we will switch to minimizing the problem.
 We may say “everyone feels like this, I’m nothing special.
 Life is just hard.”
-Minimization is partly how we deny the severity of an eating disorder with the full belief that we are not sick enough to warrant treatment.
+Minimization is partly how we deny the severity of an eating disorder.
+It gives us the belief that we are not sick enough to warrant treatment.

 7. Emotional reasoning

 This is classically experienced as “I feel fat.”
-In our society, “fat” is a euphemism for any number of emotions, including depressed, lonely, sad, angry, scared, etc. When we get stuck in emotional reasoning, we forget to look deeper at our thoughts and take them at face value rather than utilizing them as signals pointing us towards what is really bothering us.
+In our society, “fat” is a euphemism for any number of emotions.
+These emotions include depressed, lonely, sad, angry, scared, etc. When we get stuck in emotional reasoning, we forget to look deeper at our thoughts.
+We take them at face value rather than utilizing them as signals pointing us towards what is really bothering us.

 8. Should statements